When the salade niçoise arrives at the table, many people will complain “That’s not what I ordered.”

 - Decorate with the tuna, anchovy fillets, olives, and the egg and tomato wedges.

-- Remember: both capers and anchovies are salty, so you might want to go easy on the salt.
+- Remember: both capers and anchovies are salty, so you might want to go easy on the salt in the vinaigrette.